Rootly-AI-Labs/SRE-skills-bench/README.md

 ### GitHub Multiple Choice Questions Benchmark (GMCQ)

 GMCQ evaluates a model's ability to understand code changes during pull requests, which can assist SREs during rapid responses to critical incidents.
 GMCQ's dataset consists of real-world pull requests and code diffs from six popular GitHub repositories that actively publish new version releases.
-Each question consists of a real pull request's issue description, and four choices of real code diffs all sourced from the same repository.
+Each question consists of a real pull request's issue description, and four choices of real code diffs, all sourced from the same repository.
 Only one code diff corresponds to that specific pull request, and the model must be able to identify the correct code diff.
-To achieve a strong performance on this benchark, the model must be capable of understanding code functionality when given textual instructions and limited context.
+To achieve a strong performance on this benchmark, the model must be capable of understanding code functionality when given textual instructions and limited context.

 This GMCQ benchmark was presented by the Rootly AI Labs as a workshop paper at ICML 2025 and ACL 2025.